 Monitors are often left in place during recovery to be certain wake up is uneventful.
 Sometimes, during slow recovery reversal drugs are given to wake the patient up more quickly.
 Pets are often chilled and shivering as they come up from extended anesthesia and surgery – particularly the smaller breeds, cats and thin pets.
 They really appreciate being wrapped in a heated towel or blanket fresh from the dryer, or being placing on a cloth-wrapped hot water bottle.

-Post Anesthetic Pain Control:
+Post Surgical Pain Control:

 Pets, like people, are in considerable pain after major surgery.
 One must balance the desire for pain control with the side effects of all effective pain control medications.
 Most drugs that block pain also depress the heart, circulatory system and respiration.